spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### sys.shell
 `sys.shell(cmd: str) -> str`

-The <b>sys.shell</b> Given a string run it in a native interpreter.
+The <b>sys.shell</b> method takes a string and runs it in a native interpreter.
 On MacOS, Linux, and *nix/bsd systems this is `/bin/bash -c <your command>`.
 On Windows this is `cmd /C <your command>`.
 Stdout from the process will be returned.
 If your command errors the error will be ignored and not passed back to you.